openvinotoolkit/openvino/docs/dev/cmake_options_for_custom_comiplation.md

 > * Hybrid architecture to separate Performance / Efficiency cores and schedule tasks in the optimal way.

 > **Note:** if you build OpenVINO runtime with [oneTBB] support where TBBBind 2.5 is automatically loaded by TBB in runtime, then set `ENABLE_TBBBIND_2_5` to `OFF`
+> * Make sure libtbbbind.so is in the same folder as libtbb.so, for example Ubuntu 22.04 oneTBB package has libtbbbind missed. https://bugs.launchpad.net/ubuntu/+source/onetbb/+bug/2006898
+> * For hybrid CPUs, oneTBB relies on higher version hwloc to recognize correctly, check if hwloc-info --version returns hwloc version >= 2.7.0, Ubuntu 20.04 with hwloc 2.1.0

 * `ENABLE_SSE42` enables SSE4.2 optimizations:
     * `ON` is default for x86 platforms; not available for other platforms.